wp-plugins/mystickymenu/readme.txt

 Plugin Home + Demo URL: http://wordpress.transformnews.com/plugins/mystickymenu-simple-sticky-fixed-on-top-menu-implementation-for-twentythirteen-menu-269

 == Installation ==
 Install like any other plugin.
 After install activate.
-If using template other than Twenty Thirteen go to Settings / myStickymenu and change Sticky Class to .your_navbar_class or #your_navbar_id..
+Go to Settings / myStickymenu and change Sticky Class to .your_navbar_class or #your_navbar_id… Also make sure that Disable CSS style option is not enabled, you must add myStickymenu CSS style to your style.css file first.
+More about disable CSS option can be found here - http://wordpress.transformnews.com/tutorials/disable-css-style-in-mystickymenu-938

 == Frequently Asked Questions ==